 - Operate one or more cargo ships for the transportation of goods in compliance with the Jones Act

-- Build and operate two new U.S. ports, one in Florida and one in the Puerto Rico
+- Build and operate two new U.S. ports

-- Operate a direct shipping route between the mainland U.S. and Puerto Rico
+- Operate a direct shipping route between the mainland U.S. and Non-Contiguous States and Territories,

 - Employ U.S. shipbuilders and purchase and utilize U.S. products in the production of the cargo ship